 Yogurt Sundae Bar.

-It’s an idea I ripped off from Chobani, the Greek yogurt brand, who set up an elaborate yogurt bar at the Academy of Nutrition and Dietitics conference last fall.
+It’s an idea inspired by the folks at Chobani, the Greek yogurt brand, who set up an elaborate yogurt bar at the Academy of Nutrition and Dietitics conference last fall.
 It was the most popular booth in the giant expo hall (Take that!
 Nestle and Kraft Foods).

 I brought the concept to life at home, doing up my own mini version for lunch one Saturday afternoon when the kids were milling around with friends in tow.
 It’s a terrific idea for breakfast after a birthday sleepover or for a special after school snack.